Contractor Seat Candidates

 - 17 years as a serial entrepreneur running multiple businesses in many industries

 - CALSEIA award- “One of 40 most important CEO’s making CALSEIA what it is today”

 - San Jose Rotary

 - ALF Senior Fellow

-Qualifications: I am the current Chair and founded the Bay Area Chapter of Calseia.
+I am the current Chair and founded the Bay Area Chapter of Calseia.
 I am responsible for 4 to 6 events every year in the Bay Area, increasing membership, growing interest in CALSEIA and solar in general.
-We have hosted, run, and organized 15 events in the past few years.
+We have hosted, run, and organized 20 of the most well-attended events.

 Clean Solar is a highly rated quality first solar installer in Northern California.
 We have:

 - The most 5 star yelp reviews of any solar installer in the United States